 Vitamin B12 Sources For Vegans

-Many studies have been conducted and are still going on about good vitamin B12 sources for vegans.
-Recent research has found traces of vitamin B12 in the outer skin of white button mushrooms6 and Korean purple laver (commonly called nori).7 Until now, these are the only two non-animal food items, which research says, contains absorbable levels of vitamin B12.
+Recent research has found traces of vitamin B12 in the outer skin of white button mushrooms5 and in Korean purple laver, which is commonly called nori.6 Until now, these are the only two non-animal food items, which research says, contains absorbable levels of vitamin B12.

-Although alternative sources like seaweed, fermented soy products like tempeh and miso, and yeast have been identified, the debate is still on if they are reliable sources of this vitamin.
+Although alternative sources like seaweed, fermented soy products like tempeh and miso, and yeast have been identified, whether they are reliable sources of this vitamin is debatable.
 This is because there are active and inactive forms of this vitamin in foods and the inactive form can actually interfere with vitamin B12 absorption in the body.
-These vegetarian sources were found to be lacking in active vitamin B12.8
+These vegetarian sources were found to be lacking in active vitamin B12.7

-A study published in Clinical Nutrition recommends the use of fortified malt and cocoa-based milk (nut milk, in this case) to increase body weight, vitamin B12, red cell folate and vitamin B2 in children.13 In the case of infants of vegan or vegetarian mothers, the first six months is not a cause of concern as babies will get their B12 fix from breastmilk alone.14 Once breastfeeding is stopped, studies suggest that the nutrient gap can be filled with soymilk fortified with calcium and B12.
+Vegan or vegetarian mothers need not worry about their babies’ vitamin B12 fix for the first 6 months as babies will get their B12 fix from breastmilk alone.13 Once breastfeeding is stopped, studies suggest that the nutrient gap can be filled with soymilk fortified with calcium and B12.